 How I Live Free: Cup of Joe

-Joanna Kelley is the proud entrepreneur of Cup of Joe in Portsmouth, New Hampshire.
-After years of planning and saving to make her dream happen, Joanna was able to open a coffee shop and bar in the welcoming downtown Portsmouth community.
-What Joanna loves the most is that “it’s a great community that has rallied around somebody who wants to be part of this community.
-It’s really great to see that support.”
-Her shop is an inclusive environment open to everyone; customers can drink a coffee and work on their computer all day or stop in after work for a beer.
-Joanna’s passion and dedication to her dream have enabled her to Live Free, and she gets to work doing what she loves every day in a state she's proud to call home.
+Joanna Kelley is the proud entrepreneur of Cup of Joe in Portsmouth.
+After years of planning and saving to make her dream happen, Joanna was able to open a coffee shop and bar on New Hampshire's beautiful seacoast.
+Kelley’s passion and dedication to her dream have enabled her to Live Free, and she gets to work doing what she loves every day in a state she's proud to call home.

 How I Live Free: Howie and Sue Wemyss

 After exiting the service in 1971, Howie Wemyss moved up to the White Mountains of New Hampshire and found himself drawn to the Mount Washington Auto Road.
 Eventually earning status as the General Manager of the Auto Road and Great Glen Trails, Howie and his wife Sue get to work where others come to vacation.
 Their true passion for the mountains and for New Hampshire is evident, and despite their travels and explorations of different destinations—they both agree: New Hampshire has it all.